-Branch out from the same overcrowded summer destinations with our guide to 8 alternative beach holidays for summer 2017.Read more...
+Branch out from the same overcrowded summer destinations with our guide to the best alternative beach holidays.Read more...

 There is so much to see in and around Butrint that anyone with more than a fleeting interest in history or archaeology could easily spend a whole day (or more) there.

 Then the site became overgrown and half-forgotten, visited only by the occasional artist (including the British nonsense poet Edward Lear), until 1928, when the Italian Archaeological Mission, led until his death by Luigi Maria Ugolini, began to uncover the city’s hidden treasures.

 Informative and well-presented panels guide the visitor through the city; the small museum, on what was once the acropolis, illustrates Butrint’s history through beautiful artefacts; further interesting sites lie across the Vivari Channel, which connects Lake Butrint with the sea, and can be visited on foot or by boat.
 There is so much to see in and around Butrint that anyone with more than a fleeting interest in history or archaeology could easily spend a whole day (or more) there.
 Anything less than 3 hours is likely to feel rather rushed and unsatisfactory.